alphagov/penetration-testing-instance/README.md

 # Penetration Testing Instance

+WIP

 Something about the kali distribution

-Somethign about the Tools we will use
+Something about the Tools we will use

+How to standup the instance

-Cheatsheet to get started on teh tooling
+Cheatsheet to get started on the tooling

 Something about how to standup an vulnerable instance for testing